tumblr/genesis/README.md

 suitable to boot over PXE and a ruby DSL for describing tasks to be executed on the host.

+This repository also includes a (test environment)[https://github.com/tumblr/genesis/tree/master/testenv] which is suitable for building the linux image.

 ## Tasks
 Tasks are created using the [Genesis DSL](https://github.com/tumblr/genesis/blob/master/tasks/README.md) which makes